adrienverge/kijijiapi/README.md

 Usage
 -----

-First, store your Kijiji account username and password into the `config` file.
+First, store your Kijiji account username and password into the `config.ini` file.

 To configure the script to post a specific ad, you need to post it once on Kijiji and save the POST vars sent by your browser when posting: